Dimension-agnostic inference using cross U-statistics: Introduction

 In this paper, we challenge the very necessity for \emph{any} such assumption about fixed- or high- or ultra-high-dimensional asymptotics.
-We revisit a handful of well-studied testing problems and develop a test statistic has a single limiting distribution as $n\to \infty$ regardless of how $d_n$ scales (whether it stays fixed, or increases to infinity, and if it does increase to infinity then we are agnostic to the rate at which it does so).
-We call such a test ``dimension-agnostic''.
+We revisit a handful of well-studied testing problems and develop a test statistic that has a single limiting distribution as $n \to \infty$ regardless of how $d_n$ scales (whether it stays fixed or increases to infinity, and if it does increase to infinity then we are agnostic to the rate at which it does so).
+We label such a test as being ``dimension-agnostic'', and highlight that the dimension-agnostic property is about validity of a test (i.e.~type I error control).
+Like any other valid procedure, the power of a dimension-agnostic test will depend on the (ambient or intrinsic) dimension, see Remark~\ref{rem:dim}.

-Formally, our interest is in achieving the following goal in composite null testing: given a sequence of null hypotheses indexed by the sample size $H_{0,n}: P \in \mathcal{P}_{0,n,d_n}$ for some sequence $(d_n)_{n=1}^\infty$, we would like to construct a $p$-value $p_n$ such that
+Formally, our interest is in achieving the following goal in composite null hypothesis testing: given a sequence of null hypotheses indexed by the sample size $H_{0,n}: P \in \mathcal{P}_{0,n,d_n}$ for some sequence $(d_n)_{n=1}^\infty$, we would like to construct a $p$-value $p_n$ such that

+In words, given $n$ samples from some distribution $P$ in $d_n$ dimensions, we would like to test if $P$ lies in some composite class $\mathcal{P}_{0,n,d_n}$ or not, while \emph{uniformly} controlling the type I error.

-If our goal is estimation, then we may desire a confidence set for some parameter $\theta_n$ whose validity does not depend on how $d_n$ scales.
-In particular, given a class of distributions $\mathcal{P}_{\theta_n,n,d_n}$ associated with $\theta_n$, we call $\mathcal{C}_n$ a dimension-agnostic confidence set for $\theta_n$ if
+If our goal is estimation, then we desire a confidence set for some functional $\theta_n \equiv \theta_n(P)$ of the underlying distribution $P$, whose validity does not depend on how $d_n$ scales.
+In particular, given a class of distributions $\mathcal{P}_{\theta_n,n,d_n}$ associated with $\theta_n$ (meaning that there could be many distributions $P$ with the same functional $\theta_n$), we call $\mathcal{C}_n$ a dimension-agnostic confidence set for $\theta_n$ if